apify/langchain-apify/README.md

 You should configure credentials by setting the following environment variables:
 - `APIFY_API_TOKEN` - Apify API token

-Learn how to get your API token in the [Apify documentation](https://docs.apify.com/platform/integrations/api).
+Register your free Apify account [here](https://console.apify.com/sign-up) and learn how to get your API token in the [Apify documentation](https://docs.apify.com/platform/integrations/api).

 ## Tools

 `ApifyActorsTool` class provides access to **Apify Actors**, which are cloud-based web scraping and automation programs that you can run without managing any infrastructure.
 For more detailed information, see the [Apify Actors documentation](https://docs.apify.com/platform/actors).

+`ApifyActorsTool` is useful when you need to run an Apify Actor as a tool in LangChain.
+You can use the tool to interact with the Actor manually or as part of an agent workflow.

+Example usage of `ApifyActorsTool` with the [RAG Web Browser](https://apify.com/apify/rag-web-browser) Actor, which searches for information on the web:
 ```python
 import json
 from langchain_apify import ApifyActorsTool